Rick Steves: Political and civic advocacy

-Politically, Steves has identified himself as a member of the Democratic Party, and publicly endorsed Hillary Clinton and Joe Biden's presidential campaigns in 2016 and 2020, respectively.
+Politically, Steves has identified himself as a member of the Democratic Party, and publicly endorsed Hillary Clinton, Joe Biden, and Kamala Harris for president in 2016, 2020, and 2024, respectively.

 Steves is a vocal proponent of legalizing cannabis and an active supporter of efforts to reform cannabis policy in the U.S. According to Steves: "Like most of Europe, I believe marijuana is a soft drug, like alcohol and tobacco.
 Like alcohol and tobacco, there is no reason why it shouldn't be taxed and regulated.
 Crime should only enter the equation if it is abused to the point where innocent people are harmed."

 Steves serves on the Advisory Board of the National Organization for the Reform of Marijuana Laws, becoming its chairman of the board of directors in 2021.
 He was also a major supporter of Initiative 502 to legalize, tax, and regulate cannabis in the state of Washington.
 Steves hosted an ACLU-sponsored educational program called Marijuana: It's Time for a Conversation, which was nominated for an Emmy.

 Steves also supports solutions to homelessness.
 In 2005, he constructed a 24-unit apartment complex in Lynnwood, Washington, called Trinity Place and administrated by the local YWCA, to provide transitional housing for homeless mothers and their children.
 In 2017, Steves donated that $4 million apartment complex for homeless women and kids to the YWCA.
 Members of the Edmonds Noontime Rotary Club help maintain the buildings and grounds, providing everything from furniture to flowers.
 The club also raised $30,000 to build a play structure for the children there.

 Steves also donates royalties from one of his books to the group Bread for the World, a movement to end hunger.

 A supporter of the arts, Steves gave US$1 million in 2011 to the Edmonds Center for the Arts and Cascade Symphony Orchestra.

 As a lifelong traveler, Steves avows that terrorism is something to which Americans should get accustomed, a natural outgrowth of the United States' position in the global community and how it is militarily advanced.
 In an excerpt from an interview with Enrique Cerna from KCTS, Steves said:

 "I think we're 300 million people and if we lose a few hundred people a year to terrorists, that doesn't change who we are and it shouldn't change the fabric of our society.
 Frankly I think we should get used to losing—as long as we're taking the stance in the world of being the military superpower, you're going to have people nipping at you.
 And if it's hundreds or thousands—we lose 15,000 people a year to have the right to bear arms and most people think that's a good deal, year after year.
 We spend 15,000 people for the right to bear arms.
 What do we spend to be as aggressive and heavy weight on this planet?
 We're always going to have terrorism."